Polsinelli: History

-Polsinelli was founded in 1972 by Jim Polsinelli and two other young attorneys in a small office to serve business and real estate clients in the historic Country Club District in Kansas City, Missouri.
+Polsinelli was founded in 1972 by Jim Polsinelli and two other young attorneys in a small office near the Plaza Theatre.
+The firm initially focused on business and real estate clients in the Country Club District in Kansas City, Missouri.

-Throughout the 1980s, Polsinelli represented small businesses and entrepreneurs.
+During the 1980s, the firm represented small businesses and entrepreneurs and expanded its litigation practice.
+In 1991, Polsinelli opened its first office outside Kansas City in St. Louis.

-In the mid-1980s, the firm expanded its trial practice by adding a national products liability practice.

-In 2000, Polsinelli created a Science and Technology group with patent and business attorneys focused on the emerging biotech industry.
+In 2000, the firm established a science and technology practice focused on patent and business matters in the biotechnology sector.

-With its June 2004 merger with Suelthaus, PC, a 35-lawyer St. Louis-based entrepreneurial business law firm founded in 1929, the firm doubled the size of its St. Louis office.
-In July 2005, the firm opened offices in Washington, D.C. and New York.
+In 2003 the firm opened up a New York office, and in June of 2004, it merged with Suelthaus, PC, a 35-lawyer St. Louis-based entrepreneurial business law firm founded in 1929.
+The combination doubled the size of the firm's St. Louis office.

-In January 2006, Nasharr & Shea LLC, a small banking and real estate firm, merged into the firm, giving Polsinelli an office in Chicago.
+In July 2005, the firm opened an office in Washington, D.C., and in January 2006, Nasharr & Shea LLC, a banking and real estate firm, merged into Polsinelli, establishing the firm's Chicago office.
+In 2008, the firm opened an office in Wilmington, Delaware.